Apas Decaf, decaffeinated espresso from Brazil

 |

-How we would prepare Apas Decaf
+How we would brew Apas Decaf

-Tell me more about Apas Decaf
+Tell me more about the Apas Decaf

 How do we roast this coffee?

-Read coffee details in Beanconqueror:
+Import coffee details to Beanconqueror:

 Guaranteed origin